jgors/pelican/docs/install.rst

     cd ~/virtualenvs/pelican
     source bin/activate

-Once the virtual environment has been created and activated, Pelican can be be installed via ``pip install pelican`` as noted above.
+Once the virtual environment has been created and activated, Pelican can be installed via ``pip install pelican`` as noted above.
 Alternatively, if you have the project source, you can install Pelican using the distutils method::